 “My mind was trapped inside a useless body, my arms and legs weren’t mine to control, and my voice was mute.
 I couldn’t make a sign or a sound to let anyone know I’d become aware again.
 I was invisible – the ghost boy.”

 – Martin Pistorious

-Martin Pistorious had a normal childhood growing up in South Africa in the late 70’s.
-His parents, Joan and Rodney Pistorius, explained how Martin insisted that he would one day be an “electric man,” infatuated by any type of electronic equipment he could get his hands on.
+Martin Pistorious had a normal childhood growing up in South Africa in the late 70s.
+His parents, Joan and Rodney Pistorius, explained how Martin insisted that he would one day be an “electric man,” as he was infatuated by any type of electronic equipment he could get his hands on.

-But everything would change for the worse when Martin was 12.
+But everything would change for the worse when Martin turned 12.
 Coming home from school one day, he told his parents that he was feeling sick.
 This wasn’t any normal flu, however, as Joan and Rodney watched their son begin to sleep for endless hours of the day, almost like a baby.
-Even worse, he couldn’t eat, refusing anything they put in front of him.
+Even worse, he wouldn’t eat, refusing anything they put in front of him.

 Martin was tested for everything in the book, including Parkinson’s, TB, mineral deficiency, and more, yet everything came back negative.

 As the months went on, Martin’s parents watched as their son slowly began to shut down — first his ability to move, then his ability to make eye contact, and finally his speech.

 “He progressively got worse, probably in the second year of his illness.
 He was sleeping whenever we didn’t wake him up.
 He was permanently lying down in the fetal position,” said Rodney in an interview with NPR.